getsentry/sentry-javascript/packages/opentelemetry/README.md

 This is how you can use this in your app:

-1. Setup the global hub for OpenTelemetry compatibility - ensure `setupGlobalHub()` is called before anything else!
 1. Initialize Sentry, e.g. `@sentry/node` - make sure to set `instrumenter: 'otel'` in the SDK `init({})`!
 1. Call `setupEventContextTrace(client)`
 1. Add `SentrySampler` as sampler